 I don't know the recipient's name.
 Can I use "Dear Sir/Madam"?

 Avoid use.
 Use alternative expressions regardless of gender, such as "Dear Hiring Manager" or "Hello."
-These options give a comprehensive and contemporary impression. -
+These options give a comprehensive and contemporary impression.
+"To whom it may concern" is overly formal and can make your email feel impersonal.
+For more tips on inclusive communication, see The Muse's guide to email greetings. -

 3